seanpmaxwell/Typescript-Best-Practices/README.md

 - **Tips:**
   - **Tip 1:** When writing classes, make the constructor `protected` and expose factory-methods instead.
 Factory-methods will provide more flexibility than constructors (e.g. return sub-types).
     - `private` for the constructor also works, but it makes the class non-extendable, since subclasses can't call `super()`.
+    - Note: this goes against common JavaScript convention, where calling `new` on a public constructor is the norm and factory-methods are usually reserved for specific needs (e.g. async setup or returning sub-types).
+Treat it as a house convention rather than a rule.
   - Conventional class factory-methods:
     - `create(...)` builds from `undefined`, partials, or complete objects you want to clone.
     - `of(...values)` builds from individual values.